Delhi City Day Tour

 Enntrance Fees: No entrance

-Rashtrapati Bhawan is the official residence of President of India, located in central Delhi.
-The palatial Presidential Palace is one of the main attractions of New Delhi.
-It was formerly known as Viceroys house until 1950, designed by British architect Sir Edwin Lutyens.
-It consists of 340 rooms and spread over an area of 320 acres including the Presidents official residence, halls, Guest rooms, offices and the beautiful Mughal Garden, open to the public in the month of February.
-It is the largest official residence any head of the state in the world.
+Rashtrapati Bhawan, situated in central Delhi, is the official residence of the President of India.
+This grand Presidential Palace, designed by the British architect Sir Edwin Lutyens, was formerly known as Viceroys House until 1950.
+The palace, spread over 320 acres, includes the Presidents official residence, halls, guest rooms, offices, and the beautiful Mughal Garden, which is open to the public in February.
+With 340 rooms, it is the largest official residence of any head of state in the world.

-There are many courtyards and open inner areas within its premises and the Jaipur Column is erected in front of the Presidents house, topped by the star of India.
-A soaring dome structure is seen at the centre of the main part of the Palace, which is more than twice the height of the rest of the building.
-The crafting on the dome is a perfect example of a mixture of Indian and British architecture styles and hardly any steel was used in building this palatial Presidents Palace.
+The Palace’s premises include numerous courtyards and open inner areas, and in front of the Presidents house stands the Jaipur Column, topped by the star of India.
+A soaring dome structure can be seen at the center of the main part of the Palace, which is more than twice the height of the rest of the building.
+The dome’s carving is a perfect example of a blend of Indian and British architectural styles, and the Palace was built with hardly any steel.

 Timings: Friday, Saturday, Sunday(09 Am to 04 PM)